-Risk management programmes for poultry
+Risk management programmes (RMP) for poultry food safety

 Your risk management programme (RMP) documents how you operate your business, to ensure you meet the requirements of the Animal Products Act and your products are fit for their intended purpose.